Living in Fitzrovia

 Is Fitzrovia a good place to live?

-What schools are in Fitzrovia?
+What are the schools in Fitzrovia like?

-What is the transport like in Fitzrovia?
+What is the average house price in Fitzrovia?

 Where does this data come from?